neurolibre/mystical-article/paper.md

 :class: tip
 :::{iframe} https://rrsg2020.db.neurolibre.org/
 :width: 100%
-:label: intdashboard
+:label: intdashboard2
 :align: center

 ISMRM RRSG 2020 interactive dashboard at [https://rrsg2020.db.neurolibre.org/](https://rrsg2020.db.neurolibre.org/)
 :::
 ::::

-These dashboards are embedded in their respective NeuroLibre preprints!
+These dashboards [](#intdashboard) and [](#intdashboard2) are embedded in their respective NeuroLibre preprints!
 If you are interested in publishing your own dashboard with NeuroLibre, please open an issue using [this template](https://github.com/neurolibre/info/issues/new?assignees=agahkarakuzu&labels=dashboard&projects=&template=new_dashboard.md&title=%5BNEW+DASHBOARD%5D).

 If you have any questions or need further assistance, please reach out to us at `info@neurolibre.org`.